 In some cases, you may want to use a jumpring tool to open and close jumprings.
 View ''Using a Jumpring Tool'' how-to video and illustrated instructions to learn about this alternative to pliers.

-- Sandra Lupo, Jewelry Designer and Instructor and SWAROVSKI ELEMENTS Ambassador
+- Sandra Lupo, Jewelry Designer and Instructor and Swarovski crystal Ambassador

 - Ring mandrels